KaiStarkk/CITS3200/Deliverables/Deliverable C/README.txt

 In order to use STINT Analyser, .csv files must be exported from Catapult Sprint having the correct fields in any order:
 Time, Plyr.
 Load, GPS Time, GPS Latitude, GPS Longitude

+Ensure GPS Latitude and GPS Longtitude are selected, Catapult Sprint also has Latitude and Longitude fields but STINT Analyser only works with GPS Latitude and GPS Longtitude

 To create a .csv file with the correct fields:
 1. Open Catapult Sprint and load a .raw player file in the Graph Setup tab